Critical behavior of lattice gauge theory Rydberg simulators from effective Hamiltonians: Compact scalar QED

-Matching to the target Hamiltonian \eqref{eq:any-spin-ham-field-yp}, $U = -2\Delta+2V_2$, $Y = -V_2$, $Y' = (V_1+V_2)/2$.
-We can only simulate negative $Y$ using this two-leg Rydberg ladder.
-The errors of the effective Hamiltonian are from the transition from the spin-1 sector to the $\ket{rr}$ state, which if of order $\Omega^2/(4V_0)$, and from the next-nearest-neighbor interactions $\sim V_1/64$.

-The model is the Lattice scalar QED (sQED) on a $N_s \times N_\tau$ Euclidean spacetime lattice.
+The target model in Eq.~\eqref{eq:hahm} is the Lattice scalar QED (sQED) on a $N_s \times N_\tau$ Euclidean spacetime lattice.
 There are two more columns on two sides, the $0$th and the ($N_s+1$)th columns, controlling the boundary conditions.
 We use $00$ boundaray condition ($00$BC), where the plaquette (field) quantum numbers on the $0$th and the ($N_s+1$)th columns are zero thus the total charge in the system is zero.
 In the time continuum limit \cite{prd92,PhysRevD.98.094511}, we obtain the Hamiltonian in the charge representation

 where $c_{jk} = N_s + 1 - \max\{j, k\}$.
-The eigenvalues of the operator $S^z$ ($S^z \ket{n} = n \ket{n}$) are integer charge $n = 0, \pm 1, \pm 2, \ldots$ attached on the vertical links, and the eigenstates define basis of the charge representation.
+The eigenvalues of the operator $\hat{S}^z$ ($\hat{S}^z \ket{n} = n \ket{n}$) are integer charge $n = 0, \pm 1, \pm 2, \ldots$ attached on the vertical links, and the eigenstates define basis of the charge representation.
 The operator $\hat{U}^{\pm}$ raises (lowers) the charge of a state by one $\hat{U}^{\pm} \ket{n} = \ket{n \pm 1}$.
+The first term is the self energy of the electric field and is obtained by Gauss's Law.
 When the gauge coupling $U = 0$, the spin-$1$ truncation has an infinite-order phase transition from a gapped phase into a BKT critical line \cite{PhysRevB.103.245137}.
 For nonzero gauge coupling, Eq.~\eqref{eq:any-spin-ham-charge} has unusual long-range interactions, thus it is difficult to design quantum simulators for it.
 Using Gauss's Law, we can go to the field representation